evilsocket/bettercap/README.md

 All dependencies will be automatically installed through the GEM system, in some case you might need to install some system dependency in order to make everything work:

-    sudo apt-get install ruby-dev libpcap-dev
+    sudo apt-get install build-essential ruby-dev libpcap-dev

-This should solve issues such as [this one](https://github.com/evilsocket/bettercap/issues/22).
+This should solve issues such as [this one](https://github.com/evilsocket/bettercap/issues/22) or [this one](https://github.com/evilsocket/bettercap/issues/100).

 Documentation and Examples
 ============